The 105 mm L118 Light Gun has been in service with the British Army since 1974 and has been used continually since.

 Mortars cannot be used in the direct mode at low elevation, this flexibility should not be dismissed easily either.

-Other factors such as flight time, detectability and air clearance should also be considered.
+Other factors such as flight time, detectability, and air clearance should also be considered.

 There are many arguments for getting rid of the Light Gun in favour of a mounted or dismounted 120 mm mortar

-Many of those arguments are even very good.
+Many of those arguments are even excellent.

 Having both would allow the best of both worlds and as usual, there is no right and wrong answer.